MUSIT-Norway/musit/README.md

 This is a NodeJS frontend project written in ReactJS with Redux for interacting with MUSIT-Backend.
 The node instance code also contains the API Gateway and router implementation to connect to the microservices.
-The frontend Redux code communicate over websockets with the API gateway to make the client more connected and the communication protocol as tight and compact as possible.
+The frontend Redux code communicate over WebSockets with the API gateway to make the client more connected and the communication protocol as tight and compact as possible.

 _The API Gateway will be expanded with a rest interface proxy when the project gets more mature and the microservices